imapsn/imapsn.github.com/_posts/2010-09-21-imapsn-client.markdown

    object of the friend response.
 If it doesn't verify delete the message, otherwise continue.

-3. Update `person-status-map` for the responding friend
+3. Update `person-status-map.json` for the responding friend

    1. Use the email in the "From:" header to construct an id: "acct:" + email + "#0"
    2. look that id up in person status map